lmariscal/figures/.github/README.md

 Windows CMD only supports a [limited character set](http://en.wikipedia.org/wiki/Code_page_437).

-All checks are runned at compile time, if you need a run time solution please let me know and will consider adding support for it.
+All checks run at compile time, if you need a run time solution please let me know and will consider adding support for it.

 The new windows terminal and integrated VsCode terminal fully support Unicode